If you have identified a dangerous tree, you will firstly need to establish who owns the land that the tree is growing from.

-To find out if the tree(s) is/are on land owned by the Council contact the Property Information Team on:
+To find out if the tree(s) are growing from land owned by the Council, please contact the Property Information Team on:

 - Trees obscuring vehicle sight line at junctions

 - Trees within head/ eye height on/ over footways